codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_CDN.md

 project: 1
 ---

+Static website hosting on AWS with S3, CloudFront, and ACM for secure, global HTTPS delivery

 <!--more-->

 We provide a secure, scalable, and cost-effective static website hosting solution entirely on AWS.
 The architecture uses **Amazon S3** for storing and serving frontend assets, **CloudFront** for global content delivery, and **AWS Certificate Manager (ACM)** for managing HTTPS certificates.